zonkyio/embedded-database-spring-test/README.md

 ### Process [/tmp/embedded-pg/PG-XYZ/bin/initdb, ...] failed

+Check the console output for an `initdb: cannot be run as root` message.
+If the error is present, try to upgrade to a newer version of the library (1.5.5+), or ensure the build process to be running as a non-root user.

-Try to remove `/tmp/embedded-pg/PG-XYZ` directory containing temporary binaries of the embedded postgres database.
-That should solve the problem.
+If the error is not present, try to clean up the `/tmp/embedded-pg/PG-XYZ` directory containing temporary binaries of the embedded database.

 ### Running tests on Windows does not work

-You probably need to install the [Microsoft Visual C++ 2013 Redistributable Package](https://support.microsoft.com/en-us/help/3179560/update-for-visual-c-2013-and-visual-c-redistributable-package).
+You probably need to install [Microsoft Visual C++ 2013 Redistributable Package](https://support.microsoft.com/en-us/help/3179560/update-for-visual-c-2013-and-visual-c-redistributable-package).
 The version 2013 is important, installation of other versions does not help.
 More detailed is the problem discussed [here](https://github.com/opentable/otj-pg-embedded/issues/65).

-### Running tests inside Docker does not work
+### Running tests in Docker does not work

-Running build inside Docker is fully supported, including Alpine Linux.
-But you must keep in mind that the **PostgreSQL database must be run under a non-root user**.
+Running builds inside a Docker container is fully supported, including Alpine Linux.
+However, PostgreSQL has a restriction the database process must run under a non-root user.
 Otherwise, the database does not start and fails with an error.

-So be sure to use a docker image that uses a non-root user, or you can use any of the following Dockerfiles to prepare your own image.
+So be sure to use a docker image that uses a non-root user.
+Or, since version `1.5.5` you can run the docker container with `--privileged` option, which allows taking advantage of `unshare` command to run the database process in a separate namespace.

+Below are some examples of how to prepare a docker image running with a non-root user:

 <details>
   <summary>Standard Dockerfile</summary>